Prepared to help

 |12 – 30 August 2020||50 personnel supported the NZ Police with vehicle checkpoints established as the Auckland region moved to Alert Level 3.|

 View more of our news and stories here.

 Behind the patch

 Patches are an important part of military culture.
 When worn by our personnel, they identify a trade, task, or rank relating to that person.
-Those in our Defence Force who are tasked to Managed Isolation and Quarantine (MIQ) facilities, and are helping to protect Aotearoa against COVID-19, will wear the Operation Protect patch.
+Those in our Defence Force who were tasked to Managed Isolation and Quarantine (MIQ) facilities, and helped to protect Aotearoa against COVID-19, will wear the Operation Protect patch.
 The Op Protect patch is full of meaning:

 The Manuka flower has long been valued by Māori for its healing benefits.
 This medicinal legacy of the flower is why we chose it to represent our role in protecting the health of Kiwis.

 The honeycomb is created by many bees working together toward a common goal.
 It symbolises our belief that by working together we can overcome the epidemic.